-He knew he was dreaming.
-It was a beautiful day and he wished it was real.
-Harry walked into a small clearing filled with thousands of purple anemones.
+Harry walked into a clearing filled with thousands of purple anemones.
 They were everywhere, like thick woollen blankets with small white butterflies fluttering around them.

 Even with her back was facing him he instantly knew that shade of Weasley red hair, her petit rounded shoulders and her trademark posture, slightly leaning to the left.
 It was a habit from always carrying her bag on her left side.

 "Hello Harry."
-Her voice was melancholic.
-She didn't turn around to greet him.
+Her voice was melancholic and she didn't turn around.

-He tried to walk around so he could see her, but every step he took was futile, because her back was always facing him.
+He tried to walk around so he could see her, but every step he took was futile and all he saw was her red hair.

 She bowed her head, and a pale hand slipped behind her head, pulling her hair over her shoulder.
 "I don't want to see you, Harry."